phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### Smp Tests  git/smp
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing smp.

-#### All Tests In Windows  windows/all
-This is a collection of all supported test profiles found within the specified OpenBenchmarking.org repository.

-#### Benchmark Tests  windows/benchmark
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a benchmark software test.

-#### Bsd Operating System Tests  windows/bsd
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the bsd Operating System.

-#### Everything In Windows  windows/everything
-This is a collection of all test profiles found within the specified OpenBenchmarking.org repository, including unsupported tests, etc.

-#### Linux Operating System Tests  windows/linux
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the linux Operating System.

-#### Macosx Operating System Tests  windows/macosx
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the macosx Operating System.

-#### Processor Subsystem Tests  windows/processor
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the processor sub-system.

-#### Solaris Operating System Tests  windows/solaris
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the solaris Operating System.

-#### System Subsystem Tests  windows/system
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the system sub-system.

-#### Utility Tests  windows/utility
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a utility software test.

-#### Windows Operating System Tests  windows/windows
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the windows Operating System.

 # Component Testing